opensearch-project/project-website/_community_members/nathhjo.md

 redirect_from: '/authors/nathhjo/'
 ---

-**Nathalie Jonathan** is a Software Engineer at AWS working on OpenSearch ML Commons team.
+**Nathalie Jonathan** is a Software Engineer at AWS working on the OpenSearch ML Commons team.